-The faculty member has the right to submit to the appeal committee a written rebuttal of the recommendations of the DRC, Chair, CRC, and/or the Dean.
-The committee shall meet with the appellant, appropriate representatives of the Association, and any other persons it deems appropriate and shall submit a recommendation to the President of the University with copies to the appellant, the President of the Association, Department Chair and Provost by March 10.
+The faculty member has the right to submit to the appeal committee a written rebuttal of the recommendations at any level (e.g., DRC, Chair, CRC, etc.).
+The committee shall meet with the appellant, appropriate representatives of the Association, and any other persons it deems appropriate and shall submit a recommendation to the President of the University with copies to the appellant, the President of the Association, Dean, Chair and Provost by March 10.
 Should the appeals panel fail to submit a recommendation within the prescribed deadline, the Provost's decision shall stand.

 The President will notify the appellant, the Department Chair, College Dean, and the Association of the final decision by March 20.
 The President's decision shall be final and binding on the Administration, the Association, and the appellant.
 However, a bargaining unit member who believes that the procedures described in this Article have not been followed may file a grievance under the provisions of Article 8 (Grievance Procedure).
-A written statement for the reasons for denial shall be forwarded to the faculty member upon written request to the President of the University by March 30.
+Upon written request to the President of the University by March 30, a written statement for the reasons for denial shall be provided to the appellant.

-- 10.16 Disposition of Promotion Application Documents: Upon completion of the promotion evaluation process and appeals, if any, it shall be the responsibility of the faculty member to retrieve their support materials within thirty (30) calendar days.
-The Promotion Application Form shall be deposited in the applicant's official personnel file at the conclusion of the promotion process. - 10.17 Terminal Year: A candidate who is denied tenure may request up to one academic year at the same salary as the preceding academic year, provided that the tenured faculty members in the department have voted to approve the recommendation of a terminal year contract.
+- 10.15 Disposition of Tenure with Promotion or Promotion Application Documents: The completed Tenure with Promotion or Promotion Application with all recommendations shall be stored in FSTP and the Provost's final recommendation letter shall be deposited in the candidate's official personnel file at the conclusion of the promotion process. - 10.16 Terminal Year: A candidate who is denied Tenure with promotion may request up to one academic year at the same salary as the preceding academic year, provided that the tenured faculty members in the department have voted to approve the recommendation of a terminal year contract.
 If recommended by the tenured faculty, the Chair shall forward the tenured faculty recommendation with their recommendation to the Dean, who shall then forward their recommendation along with the faculty and Chair recommendation to the Provost, who will make the final decision.
 An individual who believes the procedures of this Article have been violated may file a grievance under the provisions of Article 8.